monster-cookie/starfield-modding-notes/Modding/Workflow.md

 # Development Workflow

 ## Prerequisites

 I don't use the BGS Papyrus plugin because its pretty opinionated and requires working from specific directories that don't play well with GIT based development

 1) Need a public or private GIT repo
 2) Need SFCK
-3) Need VS Code with Papyrus Plugin (https://marketplace.visualstudio.com/items?itemName=joelday.papyrus-lang-vscode)
+3) Need VS Code with [Papyrus Plugin](https://marketplace.visualstudio.com/items?itemName=joelday.papyrus-lang-vscode)
 4) Need powershell
-5) If you are not using MO2, you will need a file watcher to watch the Game Data directory and catch the random files CK makes like terrain, geomerties, etc. I recommend [FolderChangesView](https://www.nirsoft.net/utils/folder_changes_view.html)
+5) If you are not using MO2, you will need a file watcher to watch the Game Data directory and catch the random files CK makes like terrain, geometries, etc. I recommend [FolderChangesView](https://www.nirsoft.net/utils/folder_changes_view.html)
 6) Nifskope

 ## Repository Setup

 This works best with MO2 but MO2 VFS hasn't been working well on later Win11 installs.
-I mean it works but causes noticible lag and some tooling like nifskope/spriggit don't play well with it.
+I mean it works but causes noticeable lag and some tooling like Nifskope/Spriggit don't play well with it.

 ### MO2

-Coming Soon, I need to use MO2 to sort out it compability issues with Creations Forge anyway.
+Coming Soon, I need to use MO2 to sort out it compatibility issues with Creations Forge anyway.

 ### Vortex